PeterPlucinski/peterplucinski.github.io/_posts/2018-01-20-customizing-laravels-default-authentication.md

 The `register` method is responsible for handling the POST request for user registration so its important the we override this method in addidion to the `showRegistrationForm` method which displays the form.

 I've used a 404 message but we could also redirect the user to the home page - `return redirect('/')`.
 If for some reason you are using the welcome page supplied with Laravel you will also want to remove the "Register" link.

+That's all for this article and I hope you have found it useful.
+I will likely add more use cases for custom authentication.
+One of the big ones is API authentication using Jason Web Tokens.
+I'll  likely devote my next article to this topic.

+Feedback and comments are welcome.